 If you want to know more about how the MDC assures the high quality of its drinking water, stop in at the West Hartford Reservoir and ask for a free illustrated brochure on the filtration and water treatment processes used at West Hartford and Reservoir 6.

 The West Hartford Reservoirs are located at 1420 Farmington Avenue.
 The entrance to Reservoir 6 is located on Route 44, approximately 1.1 miles west of the Mountain Road intersection.
-The reservoirs open daily at sunrise and close daily at sunset.
+Both reservoirs open daily at sunrise and close daily at sunset.

 West Hartford Reservoirs Trail Map